It’s time to vote on the novel you want to see published! Go to the Forum tab of this group to vote on the poll.

 Lied, having relaxed enough (the music helped), got up and left the park, leaving behind the girl who glanced at him, and went straight to school.

-He entered through the metal gates of the school, which creaked at the sound of the wind in an irritating melody.
+He went through the metal gates of the school, which creaked at the sound of the wind in an irritating melody.

 After that he climbs the stairs leading to a second floor, where the classrooms were located.
 The doors were identified on a scoreboard with the number of each class.